Is 15-year Term Life Insurance Right for You?

 How to choose the right coverage amount

 The right coverage amount should protect your family’s financial future if your income suddenly disappears.
 There’s no perfect one-size-fits-all number, but most Canadians fall between $250,000 and $750,000, depending on income, debts, and family needs.
-Here’s how to choose the right coverage amount for your family.
+Here’s how to determine how much life insurance your family needs.

 1. Start with the 10x income rule (to estimate quickly)